-1. In the PolyScope X Main Navigation, tap the Application tab.
-2. On the workcell screen tap the Safety icon.
-3. Observe that the Robot Limits screen displays, but settings are inaccessible.
-4. Enter the safety password and tap UNLOCK to make settings accessible.
-The default password for safety: ursafe.
-Note: Once Safety settings are unlocked, all settings are now active.
-5. Tap LOCK or navigate away from the Safety menu to lock all Safety item settings again.
+Unlock safety settings 1.
+In the PolyScope X Main Navigation, tap the Application tab.2.
+On the workcell screen tap the Safety icon.3.
+Observe that the Robot Limits screen displays, but settings are inaccessible.4.
+Enter the safety password and tap UNLOCK to make settings accessible.5.
+Tap LOCK or navigate away from the Safety menu to lock all Safety item settings again. ------------------------------- --